December 27th, 2021 (Updated January 12th, 2022)

 The infamous heater in Mews Hall room 211B

 Finally, after a month of dealing with all these things, I had enough.
 I needed to solve the heater issue once and for all (as that was probably the most annoying issue since it began to also make clicking noises).
 On the morning of September 30th, I called up the service people again.
 The person who answered the phone was actually really nice and promised that she would send someone to fix it.
 To my surprise, a worker was sent to my room that day!!
-Unfortunately though, when I came back to my room, my heart sunk: the heater was still on.
-However, when I checked later that night, it had turned off!
-I’m still not sure why it was on in the first place, but now it at least turned on and off depending on the temperature in my room, which was a big improvement.
-I finally began to sleep better.
+The heater was now fixed and I finally began to sleep better.

 So yeah, academics at Cornell Engineering actually weren’t that bad.
 I think there are two reasons for this.
 One, obviously, is my preparedness from high school.
 And two, is my abundance of AP credit from high school which allowed me to take fewer college credits to lighten my workload.
 Lectures originally were difficult and uncomfortable, mainly due to the new format of 500+-person classes, hot and stuffy rooms (especially with masks!), and the abundance of material covered, but I got used to it.
 Homework, while sometimes difficult, reinforced the material very well.
 One thing I noticed and like is the lack of busy work in college.
 Honestly, most of the work I got in high school was busy work, whereas most of the college work really helps you deeply understand the subject and prepare for the exams.
 Speaking of exams, I did fairly well on my first set of prelims (these are essentially midterms), as the study skills I developed in high school payed off.